Josh Turner: 2012–2017: Punching Bag and Deep South

-2018–present: I Serve a Savior
+2018–2023: I Serve a Savior, Country State of Mind, and King Size Manger

 After the release of Deep South, Turner began work on a project of gospel music.
-Titled I Serve a Savior, his seventh studio album was issued on October 26, 2018.
-It consists of a collection of mostly gospel standards with a few original songs, including its title track that Turner co-wrote.
-The album also features appearances by Sonya Isaacs, Bobby Osborne, and Turner's own family (who sing and play instruments on a track penned by his wife and oldest son), and new live renditions of both "Long Black Train" and "Me and God."
+Titled I Serve a Savior, his seventh studio album was released on October 26, 2018.
+It consists of a collection of mostly gospel standards with a few original songs, including the title track that Turner co-wrote.
+The album also features appearances by Sonya Isaacs, Bobby Osborne, and Turner's own family (who sing and play instruments on a track penned by his wife and oldest son) and new live renditions of both "Long Black Train" and "Me and God".

+Turner followed this release with two further passion projects: Country State of Mind (2020) and King Size Manger (2021), his eighth and ninth studio albums.
+Country State of Mind consisted of a collection of cover songs, while King Size Manger served as Turner's first album of Christmas music.

+2024–present: New music

+In April 2024, it was announced that Turner had extended his record deal with MCA Nashville, his longtime label home of over two decades, and that "Heatin' Things Up" would be released as his new single.
+Turner's tenth studio album, This Country Music Thing, was released on August 16.

 Acting

 Turner played George Beverly Shea in the 2008 film Billy: The Early Years, about the evangelist Billy Graham.
 Shea was the soloist for the Billy Graham Crusades.

 Personal life

 Turner has one brother and one sister.
-He married his wife Jennifer Ford in 2003.
-They met at Belmont University, a private Christian university in Nashville, Tennessee, where they both attended school at the time.
-Jennifer travels with Josh when he's on tour, playing keyboards and singing background vocals.
+He married his wife, Jennifer Ford, in 2003.
+They met as students of Belmont University, a private Christian university in Nashville, Tennessee.
+Jennifer travels with Josh when he is on tour, playing keyboards and singing background vocals.
 They have four sons together.

 Turner is a devout Christian.
-Regarding his religion, Turner said "I don't believe God wants me to be a gospel singer, he just wants me to be a Christian singer.
+"I don't believe God wants me to be a gospel singer," Turner said regarding his religion.
+"He just wants me to be a Christian singer.
 That's who I am, a Christian."

-On September 19, 2019, a tour bus carrying Turner's road crew crashed in California, killing one and injuring seven others, according to the California Highway Patrol.
-Turner was not on the bus.